Parenting Tips Backed By Research

 According to the original study, those who could delay gratification saw benefits once they grew up.
 They did better in school, got along better with others, and handled stress and frustration between.
 They even had lower addiction rates and were less likely to become obese.

-To practice delayed gratification, make the Marshmallow Test into a game (because making it fun will take out the stress!).
+To practice delayed gratification, make the Marshmallow Test into a game.
 Start with a small time frame and gradually extend it.
 Call it The Waiting Game.

 Your kids will eventually beg to play it, once they get used to the idea of a reward.
 Also, look for any opportunities throughout the day to practice waiting.
 Any time your child asks you for something, you have the chance to ask them to wait.